GSMadoda/Learnable/README.md

 personalized curriculum, a capstone, a verifiable certificate, alumni access, and CV prep — for $35.

 This repo is a **self-contained full-stack app**: a Node/Express backend (API + Claude proxy + auth + payments + certificate verification) that also serves the frontend.
-No Replit required.

 ---